maringelix/dx01/README.md

 Uma aplicação fullstack moderna com React + Vite no frontend e Node.js + Express no backend, pronta para deploy em produção.

+---

+## ⚠️ **Important Security Notice**

+> 🔒 **This is a demonstration/portfolio project for learning purposes.**

+**Security Best Practices:**

+- ⚠️ **DO NOT** hardcode database credentials or API keys in the code
+- ✅ Use environment variables (`.env` files) for local development
+- ✅ Use **AWS Secrets Manager** or **GitHub Secrets** for production
+- ✅ The `.env` file is in `.gitignore` and never committed
+- ✅ Use `.env.example` as a template (no real credentials)
+- ✅ Review and adjust CORS settings for your domain
+- ✅ Implement rate limiting and input validation in production
+- ✅ Enable HTTPS/TLS for all production traffic

+**Database Connection:**
+- Local: Uses environment variables from `.env`
+- Production: Credentials injected via Kubernetes Secrets (from AWS RDS)
+- No credentials are stored in the code or repository

+**This project is safe to share publicly** - All sensitive data is properly externalized.

+---

 ## 📋 Índice

 - [Sobre](#sobre)